karol22/ap-labs/challenges/snakes/SNAKES.md

 Keys:
 - W: Move the snake up
-- A: Move the snake down
+- A: Move the snake left
-- S: Move the snake left
+- S: Move the snake down
-- D: Move the snake right.
+- D: Move the snake right

 * Eat the food and don't touch any other snake.